ajamesk10/KELP_SBC_16S_2018/README.md

 *Information about code:*

-This code processes pre-trimmed (w/o primers) sequences through the DADA2 pipeline and then uses Phyloseq to visualize the data.
-I have also included an admittedly (really) clunky script, following the Phyloseq analysis, for visualizing and analyzing 16S sequences.
+This code processes pre-trimmed (w/o primers) sequences through the DADA2 pipeline and then uses an admittedly (really) clunky script to visualize and statistically analyze these 16S sequences.